 The dipole diffusion model [6] has been proposed as a fast closed-form approximation for calculating the outgoing radiance due to subsurface scattering, and is capable of producing very realistic images.
 Rendering with this model, however, requires an estimate of the scattering and absorption parameters of the skin.
-Current methods for capturing these parameters require sophisticated setup, [6], or specialized devices, [14].
-More importantly, these methods are too slow to capture the parameters over an entire face.
-Renderings based on this model consequentially can only use pre-measured constant parameters.
-Skin however is not a homogeneous material, and its scattering properties change across different people and across a face; cheeks have more blood, giving them a reddish appearance, areas with whiskers tend to be darker, and there may be uneven patches in the skin.
-Figures 2 and 1 show the importance of using spatially varying scattering parameters in producing a completely realistic image.
+Current methods for capturing these parameters require setups not suitable for faces [6], or specialized devices [17].
+More importantly, these methods are too slow to capture the parameters over an entire face, providing only a sparse set of parameters.
+Skin, however, is not a homogeneous material, and its scattering properties change across different people and across a face; cheeks have more blood, giving them a reddish appearance, areas with whiskers tend to be darker, and there may be uneven patches in the skin.
+Spatially varying parameters are hence important for capturing the appearance of skin, and, as shown in [5], are already used in the entertainment industry for rendering realistic faces.
+Due to the absence of a method for estimating spatially varying scattering properties of skin, these techniques could not use independent spatially varying parameters (see Section 2 for details).
+Figures 4 and 7 show the importance of using the spatially varying scattering parameters estimated by our method in producing an accurate image.